 Light, free-flowing fabrics

 Though the customary heavy silk is a must for weddings and festivals, women are seeking more free-flowing saris for parties and casual functions.
-There is a whole range of fabrics for these occasions, such as cotton silks, tissue with net, and cotton with silk border.
+There is a whole range of Fabric for these occasions, such as cotton silks, tissue with net, and cotton with silk border.

 Colours to play with